rnaveensrinivas/Linux/README.md

 This enables `setuid` for the `passwd` command, allowing it to run with superuser privileges.

 #### Setgid (Set Group ID)
 The `setgid` permission allows a program to run with the group of the file instead of the executing user's group.
-Additionally, when `setgid` is used on a directory, all files created within that directory inherit the directory’s group.
+Additionally, when `setgid` is used on a directory, all files created within that directory inherit the directory's group.

 To enable `setgid`:
 - Octal mode: Prepend `2`